-Note, an employer and employee may jointly decide medical information is not required to develop an accommodation plan.
+Note: an employer and employee may jointly decide medical information is not required to develop an accommodation plan.

-Gathering medical information must balance the employer's right to manage the workplace and the employee's right to privacy.
-Requests must be limited to the employee's essential duties.
+Gathering medical information is a balance between the employer's right to manage the workplace and the employee's right to privacy.
+Limit any such requests to information related to the employee's essential duties.

-An employer should provide a medical professional with a description of the job function/responsibilities, including details related to particular aspects of a safety-sensitive position.
+An employer should provide a medical professional with a description of the job function/ responsibilities, including details related to particular aspects of a safety-sensitive position.